 The initial publication will be online at DarkFuse Magazine.
 This website is a subscriber-based / members-only site, so your work will not be accessible to the general public—only to paid subscribers).
 DarkFuse will also be publishing stories in its DarkFuse anthology series to be published in eBook & trade hardcover (featuring some of the stories published online).

-All authors will receive 5 cents per word payable on initial publication, plus 1 free copy of all print editions their work appears in.
-In addition, authors will get a complimentary lifetime subscription to DarkFuse Magazine.
+All authors will receive $20 payable on initial publication, plus 1 free copy of all print editions their work appears in.
+In addition, authors will get a 3-month subscription to DarkFuse Magazine.

 You will receive our decision within 6 months of submission.
 Responses will be sent via e-mail form letter (we do not have the staff to provide a critiquing service).